0xNazgul/Blockchain-Security-Audit-List/README.md

 [Back to top](#blockchain-security-audit-list)

 ## Contributing
 Want to add some?
 Don't be afraid to contribute anything I might have missed.
+The only requirements are:
-The only requirement I ask is that the company has public audit reports.
+- The company has public audit reports.
+- The company reports are more than just basic static analyzer results.
+- The company doesn’t come off as a scam

 [Back to top](#blockchain-security-audit-list)